Francis Grosvenor, 8th Earl of Wilton

-Francis Egerton Grosvenor, 8th Earl of Wilton (born 8 February 1934), also known as Lord Francis Ebury, is an Anglo-Australian aristocrat, and academic.
+Francis Egerton Grosvenor, 8th Earl of Wilton (8 February 1934 – 4 September 2026), was an English and Australian aristocrat and academic.

 Early life

-Lord Wilton is the eldest son of Robert Egerton Grosvenor, 5th Baron Ebury, DSO, and his first wife, Anne Acland-Troyte.
-Lord Wilton succeeded his father as 6th Baron Ebury in 1957 and his fourth cousin, Seymour Egerton, as 8th Earl of Wilton in 1999.
+Wilton was the eldest son of Robert Egerton Grosvenor, 5th Baron Ebury, and his first wife, Anne Acland-Troyte.
+He succeeded his father as 6th Baron Ebury in 1957 and his fourth cousin, Seymour Egerton, as 8th Earl of Wilton in 1999.

-As the great-great-great-grandson of Robert Grosvenor, 1st Marquess of Westminster, Lord Wilton is also heir presumptive to the title Marquess of Westminster currently held by Hugh Grosvenor, 7th Duke of Westminster, Lord Wilton's fourth cousin-once-removed.
-Lord Wilton's stepfather from 1941-1947 was Henry Peregrine Hoare (1901-1981), son of Lady Geraldine Mariana Hoare (née Hervey, 1869-1955) and great great-uncle of Olivia Grosvenor, Duchess of Westminster.
+As the great-great-great-grandson of Robert Grosvenor, 1st Marquess of Westminster, Lord Wilton was also heir presumptive to the title of Marquess of Westminster currently held by Hugh Grosvenor, 7th Duke of Westminster, Lord Wilton's fourth cousin-once-removed.
+His stepfather from 1941 to 1947 was Henry Peregrine Hoare (1901–1981), son of Lady Geraldine Mariana Hoare (née Hervey, 1869–1955) and great great-uncle of Olivia Grosvenor, Duchess of Westminster.

 Career

-Educated at Eton College, he pursued a career in the financial services industry in London, Melbourne and Hong Kong, before taking a doctorate in Philosophy-Arts at Melbourne University (2001), where he taught as Dr Francis Ebury.
+Educated at Eton College, he pursued a career in the financial services industry in London, Melbourne and Hong Kong, before taking a doctorate in philosophy and arts at Melbourne University (2001), where he also taught as Dr Francis Ebury.

-Lord Wilton served on the Board of Directors of Victorian Opera (Melbourne) 2012–17.
+Wilton served on the board of directors of the Victorian Opera (Melbourne) from 2012 to 2017.

 Marriages and children

-Lord Wilton has married three times.
+Wilton married four times.
 He was married firstly on 10 December 1957 to Gillian Elfrida Astley Soames (marriage dissolved 1962).
 They had one son: